VFM$^{4}$SDG: Unveiling the Power of VFMs for Single-Domain Generalized Object Detection: Experimental

 In summary, these results further support our central claim: under the single-domain generalization setting, distilling cross-domain stable relations is more effective than directly transferring absolute semantic information for mitigating representation instability caused by domain shift, thereby yielding superior cross-domain robustness.

 \textbf{Sensitivity analysis of the relational distillation loss weight.} As shown in Table~\ref{tab:weights}, we conduct a sensitivity analysis on the relational distillation loss weight $\lambda$.
 Specifically, $\lambda$ is set to $0.1$, $0.3$, $0.5$, $0.8$, $1.0$, $1.2$, and $1.5$.
 The results show that the model remains stable over a relatively wide range of values.
 Among them, $\lambda=1.0$ achieves the best average mAP (50.8\%), while $\lambda=0.8$ and $0.5$ also yield comparable results, indicating that the proposed method is robust to this hyperparameter.
 This suggests that relational distillation should be introduced with a moderate weight.
 When the weight is too small, the constraint on cross-domain stable relations is insufficient, making it difficult to fully exploit the relational priors.
 In contrast, an excessively large weight may suppress the detector's learning of task-relevant discriminative features and thus limit overall performance.
 Therefore, achieving a proper balance between relational constraint and detection objective optimization is crucial.
 Under our setting, $\lambda=1.0$ provides the best trade-off between the two.

 \textbf{Sensitivity analysis of relational distillation across feature layers.} As shown in Table~\ref{tab:layers}, we systematically analyze the effect of the number of feature levels involved in relational distillation under the Co-DETR framework.
 After reconstruction, the encoder outputs five multi-scale feature levels aligned with the backbone in both resolution and hierarchy, denoted as $\{0,1,2,3,4\}$.
 Among them, $\{4\}$ corresponds to the highest semantic level and typically contains the richest semantic information.
 We therefore take $\{4\}$ as the base distillation level and progressively extend to lower levels, evaluating $\{4\}$, $\{4,3\}$, $\{4,3,2\}$, $\{4,3,2,1\}$, and $\{4,3,2,1,0\}$.
+Overall, performance improves steadily as more levels participate in relational distillation, reaching the best result when all five levels are jointly distilled.
+This suggests that constraining only high-level semantic features provides guidance but is insufficient to preserve multi-scale relational information under domain shift.
+In contrast, applying relational distillation across all scales establishes consistent relational constraints across semantic hierarchies, enabling more complete transfer of the cross-domain stable relational priors encoded in DINOv3.